collegeman/sharepress/readme.txt

 * Fixed: no inline error when user has no Pages to manage

 = 2.0 =
-* Sharepress Pro is now available!
-If you want access to the pro features, you'll need to upgrade Sharepress and then buy a license key.
+* SharePress Pro is now available!
+If you want access to the pro features, you'll need to upgrade SharePress and then buy a license key.
 This release also fixes a number of bugs and usability issues, and

 = 1.0.10 =
-* [Jen Russo](http://www.mauitime.com) reported that posts created via e-mailing to Posterous weren't triggering Sharepress.
-There was a bug that prevented Sharepress from firing in all cases other than the ones wherein the user was manually accessing the admin.
+* [Jen Russo](http://www.mauitime.com) reported that posts created via e-mailing to Posterous weren't triggering SharePress.
+There was a bug that prevented SharePress from firing in all cases other than the ones wherein the user was manually accessing the admin.
 This is now fixed.

 = 1.0.9 =
 * [Corey Brown](http://www.twitter.com/coreyweb) reported a bug in the "Publish to Facebook again" feature: not only was it not publishing again, but it was deleting the original meta data.
 This is now fixed.

 = 1.0.8 =
-* Ron Kochanowski reported a strange problem with brand new posts displaying the message "This post is older than the date on which Sharepress was activated." in the editor.
+* Ron Kochanowski reported a strange problem with brand new posts displaying the message "This post is older than the date on which SharePress was activated." in the editor.
 I couldn't fix the problem, so I eliminated the "feature."
 Problem solved.

 = 1.0.7 =
 * Added "sp" prefix to the Facebook classes, now "spFacebook" and "spFacebookApiException" - was creating namespace conflicts with other Facebook plugins (thanks [Ben Gillbanks](http://twitter.com/binarymoon) of [WPVOTE](http://www.wpvote.com))